Andabe-Net/Azure-DevOps/setting-up-jenkins-on-azure-vm/README.md

         >> sudo apt install jenkins
 #access jenkins

-    -create an inbound port rule in the network security group of the subnet that allows inbound traffic to port  8080 where jenkin
+    -create an inbound port rule in the network security group of the subnet that allows inbound traffic to port  8080 where jenkin runs
     -copy the public ip address of the virtual machine to access jenkins on port 8080
         >> public_ip:8080
     jenkins will ask for a passcode which can be found on the virtual machine or server with